learning-zone/react-basics/react-coding-practice.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Create a search filter in react?
+## Q. Create a search filter component in react?

 ```js
 Input: